awsomesawce/Code_Sandbox_Test/posts/Workspaces vs Synchronize vs Publish.md

 ### Keeping track of sync destinations
 If you choose to sync or publish your writing to multiple destinations, **StackEdit** makes it really easy for you to keep track of those destinations.
 A little icon will be displayed next to the file name for each service you have it synced to.
 There is also a list in the right sidebar menu as to where you are syncing/publishing to.
 It also displays a link to the file for each destination.
 ##### For example
 If you have a specific post you made inside a **GitHub** workspace, it is automatically synced with the **GitHub** destination you established when you set up the workspace.
-If you then decide to sync with, say, your Dropbox account, and then publish the file to Wordpress using the *Publish* option, you will have a **Dropbox** and **Wo
+If you then decide to sync with, say, your Dropbox account, and then publish the file to Wordpress using the *Publish* option, you will have a **Dropbox** and **Wordpress** icon next to the file name on the left!

+###### Pretty cool right?

-If you choose not to sync with anything other than your workspace, it still
+If you choose not to sync with anything other than your workspace, it still lists your workspace destination in the "Synchronize" menu.

+## In conclusion
+**StackEdit** is a great, open source, feature packed, Markdown-powered service that I am having so much fun using.